 There is a very close understanding between our pupils, parents and staff, which ensure that we are able to support them when things are good, and when they face challenges.
 We help our pupils to remain positive, learn from all experiences, and take opportunities to improve and be the best they can be.

 Our annual ‘Making a Difference’ MAD day unites our community in charity awareness and fundraising activities.
-Further charity and environmental events occur throughout the calendar, planned and led by the children themselves.
+Further charity and environmental events occur throughout the calendar, such as the RNLI refreshments fundraiser, MENCAP, and Harvest festival donations, planned and led by the children themselves.

 Our pupils are nurtured to:

 - gain personal confidence and self-esteem through taking on new challenges